johnwangwyx/clusterscan-k8s-operator/README.md

 # DEMO
 The demo Video can be found on: https://youtu.be/jq9gt4NBuGs In the first half of the video, I talked about the design considerations and some best practices and worked through the reconcile logic.
-The later half is the actual demo. (sorry it is more than 5 minutes)
+The later half is the actual demo. (sorry if it is a bit lengthy)

 # clusterscan-k8s-operator
 A clusterscan operator that can execute configurable jobs and cronjobs.